 Glenn Wharton will describe the research program developed at MoMA that led to these collaborative relationships.
 He will illustrate the first section of the presentation with examples of collaborative research projects between the university and the museum.

 Deena Engel will describe the research conducted by students on software-based art, along with her work to establish the research program within the Courant Institute of Mathematics.

 Clinical Professor, Department of Computer Science, New York University

 Deena Engel is a Clinical Professor as well as the Associate Director of Undergraduate Studies for the Computer Science Minors programs in the Department of Computer Science at the Courant Institute of Mathematical Sciences of New York University.
 She teaches undergraduate computer science courses on web and database technologies, as well as courses for undergraduate and graduate students in the Digital Humanities and the Arts.
-She also supervises undergraduate and graduate student research...
+She also...
 Read More →

 Clinical Associate Professor, Department of Museum Studies, New York University

 Glenn Wharton is a Clinical Associate Professor in Museum Studies at New York University.
 From 2007-2013 he served as Media Conservator at the Museum of Modern Art in New York, where he established the time-based media conservation program for video, performance, and software-based collections.
-He founded the International Network for the Conservation of Contemporary Art - North America (INCCA-NA.org) in 2006 and served as its first executive director until 2010.
-His current research is on the...
+He founded the International Network for the Conservation of Contemporary Art - North America (INCCA-NA.org) in 2006 and served as its first executive...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!